FOSS-Chinese/AnkiDeckGenerator/README.md

 # AnkiDeckGenerator

 Convert a list of Chinese characters/words/sentences and/or English words/sentences into an extremely powerful Anki Deck Package (apkg).
+Note: This project is still in beta at the moment.

 # Screenshots
 ![gif-video](screenshots/screen-recording.gif)

 ## TODO
 - [ ] Make popup work on Windows